bradhaas/TheCompendium/content/Custom Backgrounds/Custom Backgrounds.md

 %% End Waypoint %%
 ## Online Resources
+[Backgrounds - 5etools](https://5e.tools/backgrounds.html) - all the "official" backgrounds, a great source of inspiriation

 [5e Backgrounds - D&D Wiki](https://www.dandwiki.com/wiki/5e_Backgrounds)
 - This has a ton, but proceed with caution, I may veto OP ones